abjohnkang/food-bank-finder/README.md

 `git clone https://github.com/abjohnkang/foodbank.git`

 # HOW TO RUN
-open index.html to open CA Food Bank Finder
+Double click index.html to launch CA Food Bank FInder on your browser